 North was originally made for the Great Alaskan Beer and Barleywine Festival in Alaska, which is North of Astoria...

-Our Winter Seasonal that we make different every year.
-One common feature is usually that it is a Strong Ale that somehow brings out the spirit of the season through inspired ingredients.
+A Fort George Winter Seasonal every year.
+Each batch is unique with one common feature – a Strong Ale that somehow encapsulates the spirit of the season through inspired ingredients.

 A Russian Imperial Stout